 The above reasons are enough to make your move to MS Outlook from Thunderbird.
 But, how can you migrate data to MS Outlook from Thunderbird?

-Ways to Migrate Thunderbird to Outlook
+Ways to Migrate Thunderbird Mails to MS Outlook

-You can use various ways to move your thunderbird mailboxes to MS Outlook.
+You can use various ways to move your Thunderbird mailboxes to MS Outlook.
 However, not every method is ideal for you.
 Below we have mentioned the most valuable methods to migrate Thunderbird mailboxes to Outlook.

 1st Method – Using the IMAP Functionality